alexk99/the_router/bras/bras_howto_eng.md

 I am going to briefly describe them according to the context of our test lab.

-Dynamic interfaces (dynamic VIF) are created automatically by the_router in a response to user traffic coming to a router port.
+Dynamic interfaces (dynamic VIF) are created automatically by the_router in a response to user packets coming to a router port.
 They cannot be created by a user via rcli interface or by a configuration file command.
-In order the router to create a dynamic VIF it should be informed on which port number it should expect a user traffic that will trigger a dynamic VIF creation.
+In order the router to create a dynamic VIF it should be informed on which port it should expect a user traffic that should be processed using dynamic VIFs.

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif bond_slaves 1,2

-When the_router receives on a port a packet that doesn't match any known VIFs, the router creates a new dynamic interface provided that creation of the interface is authorized by the RADIUS protocol.
-Vlan id values for the new virtual interface will be gathered from the packet's ethernet header.
+When the_router receives on such a port a packet that doesn't match any known VIFs, the router creates a new dynamic interface provided that creation of the interface is authorized by the RADIUS protocol.
+Vlan id values for the new virtual interface are gathered from the packet's ethernet header.

-RADIUS request to authorize a creation of new dynamic VIF will contain data about subsriber's vlan.
+RADIUS request to authorize a creation of new dynamic VIF contains data about subsriber's vlan.
 RADIUS response should contain the data requied to configure IP protocol for a new dynamic VIF and IP forwarding in the case of ip unnumbered.

 ### 6.1.1.
 Viewing ip subscrubers